 2. Balance of Initial Franchise Fee (Less Any Deposit): $0 to $17,500

 - Firehouse Subs will commission a mural for your Restaurant, which you must pay to the artist when Firehouse Subs orders it.

 4. Travel and Living Expenses During Training: $0 to $7,200

 - Firehouse Subs provides initial training to you and 1 other person (or up to 2 of your owners) without charge.
-If space is available at such training session, Firehouse Subs will provide initial training for up to 3 additional people at no charge for a total of 5 attendees.
+If space is available at such training sessions, Firehouse Subs will provide initial training for up to 3 additional people at no charge for a total of 5 attendees.

 - You are responsible for all travel and living expenses for trainees.

 - This estimate assumes that the franchisee will get required training in their market at the Area Representative’s training store and the franchisee would be going home at the end of each day during this extensive training period and does not include the 1 week of classroom training in Jacksonville, Florida.

 - The high end of the estimate is only for the 1 week of classroom training in Jacksonville and includes travel, hotel, rental car, and reasonable food allowances, as well as additional travel and living costs if you have to travel to complete the rest of your training.

 5. Opening Advertising: $5,000 to $11,170